huggingface/hub-docs/docs/hub/models-cards.md

 ![/docs/assets/hub/eval-results.jpg](/docs/assets/hub/eval-results.jpg)

 ### CO<sub>2</sub> Emissions
-Among other details, the Model Card is also a great place to store information about the CO<sub>2</sub> impact of your model.
+The model card is also a great place to store information about the CO<sub>2</sub> impact of your model.
 Visit our [guide on tracking and reporting CO<sub>2</sub> emissions](./models-cards-co2) to learn more.

 ## FAQ

 ### How are model tags determined?

 Each model page lists all the model's tags in the page header, below the model name.

-Those are primarily computed from the model card metadata, except that we also add some of them automatically, as described in [How is a model's type of inference API and widget determined?](./models-widgets).
+These are primarily computed from the model card metadata, although some are added automatically, as described in [How is a model's type of inference API and widget determined?](./models-widgets).

 ### Can I specify which framework supports my model?